drewpeterson99/ECE-350-Final-Project/README.md

 The output of the main Wrapper module consists solely of VGA signals.
 The VGAController module from Lab 5 was modified with additional inputs and a series of multiplexers used to select the proper colorOut based on what state the game is currently in.
 The following four inputs were added:
 -	inBlueRound: This signal is asserted when the game is in the middle of a “blue” round.
 It is used as a selector to a multiplexer such that if the signal is high, colorOut is set to blue (12’h00f)
 -	inGreenRound -  This signal is asserted when the game is in the middle of a “green” round.
 It is used as a selector to a multiplexer such that if the signal is high, colorOut is set to green (12’h0f0)
 -	winSignal - This signal indicates whether the player has "won" the game and is detailed in the next section of this report.
 It is used as a selector to a multiplexor such that if the signal is high, colorOut is set to the colorData of the custom winImage.
-This win screen is shown below:

 -	loseSignal - This signal indicates that the player has “lost” the game and is detailed in the next section of this report.
 It is used as a selector to a multiplexer such that if the signal is high, colorOut is set to red (12’hf00).
-This loss screen is shown below:

 -	startSignal: This signal is used as a selector to a multiplexor such that if it is low, colorOut is set to black (12’h000).

 If winSignal, loseSignal, inGreenRound, and inBlueRound are all low while startSignal is high, the default colorOut is white (12’hfff).
 The implementation of this logic is shown below: